sagarg1032/Git-and-Github-Basics-for-Beginners/README.md

 ## 11. Acknowledgments
 This guide was inspired by the video "[Complete Git and GitHub Tutorial for Beginners](https://www.youtube.com/watch?v=Ez8F0nW6S-w)" by [Apna College - Author (Shraddha Khapra)](https://www.youtube.com/@ApnaCollegeOfficial).
 Check out their channel for more amazing content!

+## 12. Contributions
+Contributions are welcome!
+Feel free to open issues or submit pull requests.